Pantouvakis/Knowledge-Graph-System-Using-RDF-and-Ontologies/README.md

 This will launch the frontend on http://localhost:3000 by default, but ensure that it corresponds with the backend port if configured differently.

 ### Running the Application
-Once the setup is complete, both the backend and frontend servers should be running:
+Once the setup is complete, both the backend and frontend servers should be running

 Frontend will be available at http://localhost:3000